Disclosure: Our content is reader-supported, which means that if you click on some of our links that we may earn a commission.

 Term loans are a type of traditional financing where a lump sum is borrowed and repaid over a set period with fixed interest.
 They offer stability, predictable payments, and flexibility in loan terms.

-Businesses with a steady revenue stream and a clear understanding of their financial needs benefit most from term loans.
+Businesses with a steady revenue stream and a clear understanding of their financial needs benefit most from long-term business loans.
 Term loans are ideal for an established businesses requiring substantial capital for expansion, equipment purchase, or refinancing existing debt.

 Advantages of Term Loans